What is a Sales Funnel, and How Do I Create a Perfect 1?

 Who uses HubSpot for the Sales pipeline?

-Sales and Marketing Teams primarily use funnels in HubSpot to generate leads and convert potential customers to buyers.
-The sales pipeline can be customized to suit the objective – such as gaining trust, defining rapport, establishing a relationship, closing sales, etc. Sales funnel admins can set up multiple triggers depending on the objectives of the funnel they are setting up, such as gaining trust, defining rapport, establishing a relationship post-sale, etc.
+Sales and Marketing Teams primarily use HubSpot funnels to generate leads and convert potential customers to buyers.
+The sales pipeline can be customized to suit the objective—such as gaining trust, defining rapport, establishing a relationship, closing sales, etc. Sales funnel admins can set up multiple triggers depending on the funnel’s objectives, such as gaining trust, defining rapport, establishing a relationship post-sale, etc.